Orchitis is an inflammation of the testicles. It can be caused by either bacteria or a virus.

 Your doctor will ask you questions about your medical history and your symptoms.
 They’ll perform a physical examination to determine the extent of the inflammation.

 Your doctor may ask for a urine sample and swab any discharge for lab analysis.
 This can determine if you have STIs or other infections.

 Ultrasound imaging can rule out testicular torsion.
 Testicular torsion is another condition that causes extreme pain in the testicles and groin area, and the symptoms are often confused with those of orchitis.
-Testicular torsion is the twisting of the spermatic cord, a network of nerves and blood vessels that runs into each testicle.
+Testicular torsion is the twisting of the spermatic cord — a network of nerves and blood vessels that runs into each testicle.
 It can threaten your fertility if it interrupts blood flow to your testicles.
+Therefore, you should see a physician immediately.

 Bacterial orchitis is treated with antibiotics, anti-inflammatory medications, and cold packs.
 Regardless of the source of your inflammation, full recovery can take several weeks.

 Abstain from sexual intercourse and heavy lifting while you treat orchitis.
 If you’re infected with an STI, your partner will need treatment, too.

 Most men suffering from orchitis recover completely with no lasting effects.
 Orchitis rarely causes infertility.
 Other complications are also rare but can include: